merenlab/merenlab.org/tutorials/infant-gut/index.md

 Anvi'o has a script to merge multiple files for external binning results into a single merged file (don't ask why):

 {% highlight bash %}
- $ python anvi-script-merge-collections -c CONTIGS.db -i additional-files/external-binning-results/*.txt -o collections.tsv
+ $ anvi-script-merge-collections -c CONTIGS.db -i additional-files/external-binning-results/*.txt -o collections.tsv
 {% endhighlight %}

 If you take a look at this file, you will realize that it has a very simple format: